How to import a Moodle course (MBZ) into OpenLearning

 - First create an empty course, and then

-- Run a task to scan through the uploaded file to find any compatible web content and navigation info that can be imported into the new course.
+- Run a task to scan through the uploaded file to find any compatible web content and navigation information that can be imported into the new course.

 Depending on the size of the import, this task may take a little while to run, so your course may not reflect these changes immediately.
 The course content will automatically update once the import has completed.
 If the newly created course does not have the imported data, return to the course after a few minutes.